julius-kraatz/JsonParser/README.md

 ```
 ### Exceptions
 JsonParserException is the base exception class of the Parser.
 It is never thrown directly.
 The following classes are derived from it:
-#### JsonParserWrongTokenException
+#### JsonParserSymbolNotFoundException
-JsonParserWrongTokenException is thrown whenever a specific token was expected at the current position, but it was not found.
+JsonParserSymbolNotFoundException is thrown whenever a specific symbol was expected at the current position, but it was not found.
 This can happen if e.g. two Members of an Object are not properly separated by comma.
+#### JsonParserMemberNameNotFoundException
+JsonParserMemberNameNotFoundException is thrown whenever the name of a Member (inside a JSON Object) could not be found.
 #### JsonParserNoValueException
 JsonParserNoValueException is thrown whenever no JsonParser.Value could be found at the current position and that is considered a problem.
 This can happen if e.g. there is a trailing comma in an Array.
-If there is sufficient information (i.e. there was a specific token expected), then JsonParserWrongTokenException is thrown instead.
 #### JsonParserUnterminatedException
 JsonParserUnterminatedException is thrown whenever an unterminated Object or Array is encountered, i.e. the end of the token list was reached before the closing bracket.